-The pump must be manufacturable, so undercuts are critical.
+The pump must be manufacturable, undercuts are therefore critical.

 The initial conditions before optimizing the pump using CFD are that the diameter of the impeller and the outer diameter of the volute (screw shape, volute housing) must not change.
 Thus, the optimal design of the volute shape and the impeller is our playground.

-The optimization via a flow simulation with CFD is carried out with StarCCM+ as CFD solver and with CAESES from Friendship, a very good cooperation partner of ours, as optimizer.
+The optimization via a flow simulation with CFD is done with StarCCM+ as CFD solver and with CAESES of the company Friendship, a very good cooperation partner of us, as optimizer.

 CAESES controls various parameters for the CFD calculation and thus specifically generates a large number of shapes that are automatically calculated and evaluated.

-Figure 3 shows an example of the change in the outer diameter of the volute.
+As an example, Fig. 3 shows the change in the outer diameter of the volute.
 However, several parameters can be controlled by the optimizer via CFD.

-The impeller of the pump is unrecognizable and the image aesthetically resembles the scroll, although of course it has no impeller, where else would it live?
+The impeller of the pump is unrecognizable and the picture resembles the snail aesthetically, although of course it does not have an impeller, where else would it live?

 If you are also dissatisfied with the efficiency of your pumps, or the legislator expects better efficiency from you, please contact us.
-Click on the contact form with the reference “pump” and we will get back to you.
+Click on the contact form with the reference "pump" and we will get back to you as soon as possible.

 With best regards

 Your Stefan Merkle